 A PD, such as PD2, scans during the Discovery Period and detects the Discovery Request message.

-The PD’s MAC, such as PD2’s MAC, sends the detected Discovery Request message to its Higher Layer.
+The PD’s MAC, such as PD2’s MAC, sends the detected Discovery Request message with an MLME-DISCOVERY.indication to its Higher Layer.

-The Higher Layer receiving the Discovery Request, such as PD2’s Higher Layer, decides either to send the Discovery Response or not and indicates it to the MAC accordingly.
+The Higher Layer receiving the Discovery Request, such as PD2’s Higher Layer, decides either to send the Discovery Response or not and indicates it to the MAC accordingly with an MLME-DISCOVERY.confirm.

 The PD’s MAC, such as PD2’s MAC, sends Discovery Response message to the Discovery requester, such as PD1, if requested by the higher layer.

+The PD’s MAC, such as PD1’s MAC, sends the received Discovery Response message to PD1’s Higher Layer with an MLME-DISCOVERY.report.

 Figure 31—General discovery message sequence chart